 Do I have to make an appointment to work with a tutor?

-Students are limited to one consultation appointment and one drop-in slot per week in our Heavilon Hall location.
+Writers are limited to 2 sessions per week (not on the same day) in our Heavilon Hall location.
 Consultations in satellite locations are offered on a first-come, first-served basis.
-Students can also schedule weekly appointments with a specific tutor throughout an entire semester.
+Writers can also schedule weekly appointments with a specific tutor throughout an entire semester.

 How can I make the most of my consultation?